michodgs25/Sprint/README.md

 ## Acknowledgements

 Very Special Thanks to:
-- My mentor in Code Institute **Rohit** who had all the patience to explain and make me understand certain concepts and peculiarities of the project content.
+- My mentor with Code Institute **Rohit** and the code institute tech support team, who had all the patience to explain and make me understand certain concepts and peculiarities of the project .
-- All people, including family, friends, who have tested the platform on their real devices, reporting to me about any usability issues and giving improvement tips to improve the usability.
+- Family, friends, who have tested the platform on their real devices, reporting to me about any usability issues and giving improvement tips to improve the usability.

  #### All code adapted is for educational purposes only and not for commercial gain.